Lake Rebecca Park Reserve

 254 acres of water

-Set off upon the tranquil lake.
+Set off upon the tranquil Lake Rebecca.
 Car/trailer spaces are available on the northwest end of the lake.
 A daily or annual boat/trailer pass is required.
-Canoes, rowboats and paddleboats may be rented.
-The park also provides carry-in access to the Crow River for those looking to float paddle down the river.
+For a different adventure, the park offers carry-in access to the Crow River.

 Perfect for a scheduled event or a spontaneous meal outside.
-There are four reservation picnic areas that can accommodate large groups.
-Shelters are available at three reservation sites.
+There are two reservation picnic areas that can accommodate large groups.
+Shelters are available at two reservation sites.
 The general picnic area contains tables and grills, and is available for use on a first-come, first-served basis.

 Lake Rebecca’s Big Woods play area features twists and turns to get the body moving.
-The hidden creatures are sure to delight the imagination and leaves the kids hunting for more.
+The hidden creatures are sure to delight the imagination and leave kids hunting for more.

 Snowshoe through Lake Rebecca’s Big Woods landscape with numerous opportunities to view the park’s wetlands and wildlife.
 The trailhead for this new 13.25-mile trail begins at the Hilltop Picnic Area.